JSON RAO Result File

 Set<String> getVirtualCostNames();

-// get the overall cost (functional + total virtual) at a given state
+// get the overall cost (functional + total virtual) after optimisation of a given instant

 Example: